Skip to Main Content

 Pro camera operation across France.

-Here is how this works in practice.
-A camera operator in person controls the camera during filming, executing the shots designed by the director and director of photography.
-They manage framing, movement, and composition in real time, often operating handheld, on a dolly, or with stabilization systems.
-A skilled camera operator combines tech proficiency with an intuitive sense of timing and spatial awareness.
+A camera operator runs the camera during filming.
+They shoot the frames the director and director of photography design.
+They handle framing, movement, and the shot live, often working handheld, on a dolly, or with stabilizers.
+A skilled operator pairs technical command with a sharp sense of timing and space.

-We connect you with camera operators skilled across all major camera platforms and support systems.
-Our network has pros proficient in Steadicam, gimbal, handheld, and multi-camera setups for features, commercials, documentaries, and live broadcasts.
+We connect you with camera operators who know every major camera rig and support system.
+Our network spans pros skilled in Steadicam, gimbal, and handheld work.
+They cover multi-camera setups for features, commercials, documentaries, and live broadcasts.

 ACT 01